15 Until Next Time…

 15.6 How to Choose?

 People love to say that ‘all models are wrong, but some are useful’6.
 We prefer to think of this a bit differently.
-There is no (necessarily) wrong model to use to answer your question, and there’s no guarantee that you would come to a different conclusion from using a simple correlation than you would from a complex neural network.
-But some models can be more useful depending on the context, and some are more useful depending on the question you’re asking.
+There is no (necessarily) wrong model to use to answer your question, and there’s no guarantee that you would come to a different practical conclusion from using a simple correlation than you would from a complex neural network.
+But some models can be more useful depending on the context and the question you’re asking.

 In the end, nothing says you can’t use multiple models to answer your question, and in fact, this is often a good idea assuming you have the time and resources to do so.
 As we’ve talked about, you can use a simple model to get a baseline, and then use a more complex model to see if you can improve on that.
 You can use a model that’s easy to interpret to get a sense of what’s going on, and then use a model that’s better at prediction.
 Even when your primary focus is prediction, you can often combine models to potentially get a better result.